 A Minneapolis-area Prince pilgrimage a year after his death

-Prince's hometown of Minneapolis offers many places where fans can pay homage on the anniversary of his death, from his favorite record store to the humble house used in his Oscar-winning "Purple Rain" film.
-Paisley Park, his massive, gleaming white studio and performance complex, was turned into a museum soon after his death on April 21, 2016.
+In this Aug 28, 2016, file photo, a mural honoring the late Prince adorns a building in the Uptown area of Minneapolis.
+The one-year anniversary of the rock star, who died of an overdose at the age of 57, is April 21.
+MINNEAPOLIS - Prince's hometown of Minneapolis offers many places where fans can pay homage on the anniversary of his death, from his favorite record store to the humble house used in his Oscar-winning "Purple Rain" film.

 Add your comments below